 Campsites in The Lake District

 Situated on the shores of Derwentwater, the Keswick Club Site is also the perfect base from which to explore the Lake District.
-The campsite offers a Motorhome service point as well as a children’s play area, a parent and baby room, and dogs are welcome here as well.
-As per usual, you can choose between grass and hardstanding pitches with electric hook-ups.
+The campsite offers a Motorhome service point as well as a children’s play area, a parent, and baby room, and dogs are welcome here as well.
+As per usual, you can pick between grass and hardstanding pitches with electric hook-ups.

 4. Camping in autumn in the UK: The Cotswolds

 The Cotswolds is perhaps at its most picturesque over autumn, when rich shades of nature surround picture-perfect chocolate-box villages.
 Several campsites remain open during autumn, providing plenty of options when it comes to a place to stay.